physionetchallenges/python-example-2024/README.md

 1. Download (and unzip) the [PTB-XL dataset](https://physionet.org/content/ptb-xl/).
 We will use `ptb-xl` as the folder name that contains the data for these commands (the full folder name for the PTB-XL dataset is currently `ptb-xl-a-large-publicly-available-electrocardiography-dataset-1.0.3`), but you can replace it with the absolute or relative path on your machine.

-2. Add information from various spreadsheets from the PTB-XL dataset to the WFDB header files (use different input and output folders for now):
+2. Add information from various spreadsheets from the PTB-XL dataset to the WFDB header files:

         python prepare_ptbxl_data.py \
             -i ptb-xl/records100/00000 \
             -d ptb-xl/ptbxl_database.csv \
             -s ptb-xl/scp_statements.csv \
-            -o ptb-xl/records100/00000_prepared
+            -o ptb-xl/records100/00000

 3. [Generate synthetic ECG images](https://github.com/alphanumericslab/ecg-image-kit/tree/main/codes/ecg-image-generator) on the dataset:

         python gen_ecg_images_from_data_batch.py \
-            -i ptb-xl/records100/00000_prepared \
+            -i ptb-xl/records100/00000 \
-            -o ptb-xl/records100/00000_prepared \
+            -o ptb-xl/records100/00000 \
             -se 12345

 4. Add the file locations for the synthetic ECG images to the WFDB header files.
 (The expected image filenames for record `12345.png` are of the form `12345-0.png`, `12345-1.png`, etc., which should be in the same folder.)
-You can use the `ptb-xl/records100/00000_prepared` folder for the `train_model` step:
+You can use the `ptb-xl/records100/00000` folder for the `train_model` step:

         python add_image_filenames.py \
-            -i ptb-xl/records100/00000_prepared \
+            -i ptb-xl/records100/00000 \
-            -o ptb-xl/records100/00000_prepared
+            -o ptb-xl/records100/00000

 5. Remove the waveforms, certain information about the waveforms, and the demographics and diagnoses to create a version of the data for inference.
-You can use the `ptb-xl/records100_no_waveforms_diagnoses/00000_prepared` folder for the `run_model` step:
+You can use the `ptb-xl/records100_hidden/00000` folder for the `run_model` step, but it would be better to repeat the above steps on a new subset of the data that you will not use to train your model:

-        python remove_waveforms.py \
+        python remove_hidden_data.py \
-            -i ptb-xl/records100/00000_prepared \
+            -i ptb-xl/records100/00000 \
             -d \
-            -o ptb-xl/records100_no_waveforms_diagnoses/00000_prepared
+            -o ptb-xl/records100_hidden/00000

 ## Which scripts I can edit?